renehansen/OnlinePOS/README.md

 ## Cross-Platform and Hardware Issues

 ### Kotlin Multiplatform
-- Shared UI implementation was attempted but abandoned due to time constraints and unfamiliarity with Kotlin Multiplatform.
+- An attempt was made to implement shared UI using Kotlin Multiplatform, but it was abandoned due to time constraints and limited experience with the framework.
+This led to unresolved build.gradle issues, and the composables were subsequently relocated to the Android-specific folder.
 - The `expect/actual` mechanism for loading translation files was also abandoned.

 ### MockK Dependency